 Solids Flow Issues - Causes and Cures

 convey-solids-from-blk-bagsOver the past 50+ years, the flow of solids from hoppers, bins and silos has been studied extensively and is well documented.
 There are several properties that affect how a particular solid will flow.
-These can be measured, and with this knowledge, containers can be properly designed to promote uninterrupted mass flow and avoid problems such as arching (bridging), rat-holing and funnel flow.
-This post provides an overview of some of the key properties of solids, the flow problems they can cause, and how problems can be avoided or remedied.
+These can be measured, and with this knowledge, containers can be properly designed to promote uninterrupted solids flow and avoid problems such as arching (bridging), rat-holing and funnel flow.

 Properties of Solids

-When analyzing solids for flow characteristics, the following are some key properties that can affect how they will flow out of a hopper, bin or silo:
+When analyzing solids for flow characteristics, there are five key properties that can affect how the solids will flow out of a hopper, bin or silo.

-Increasing external (downward) pressure is not the only thing that can affect a material’s internal cohesiveness and resistance to flow.
-Other factors, including particle size distribution, shape, moisture content and time can also affect its Flow Function.
+Increasing external pressure is not the only factor affecting a material’s cohesiveness and resistance to flow.
+Particle size distribution, shape, moisture content and time can also influence flow behavior.

 Solids Flow Issues - 1